utep-cs-systems-courses/arch1-project2-FloresEsai/demos_backup/11-buzzer/README.md

 ## Suggested activity

 * Modify that a differnt tone is played when the button is pressed.
+Done~

 * Add a state machine the plays a sequence of different tones as time progresses (use wd timer).